Kash’s Corner: Timing of New Steele Documentary ‘Not a Coincidence’

 Look, I believe so.

-Look, when I was at DOJ running national security cases, doing FISA applications, um, the FBI on high-level cases communicates regularly with DOJ.
+Look, when I was at DOJ running national security cases, doing FISA applications, the FBI on high-level cases communicates regularly with DOJ.

-So look, rewind two weeks ago, three weeks ago, Michael Sussman gets indicted.
+So look, Rewind, two weeks ago, three weeks ago, Michael Sussman gets indicted.

 Michael Sussman's indictment rests upon the work of Fusion GPS, the same guys that paid Christopher Steele.